Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Experiments

-This observation reveals two key insights: (1) several prior methods appear to be tightly fitted to existing benchmarks such as MVTec-AD and VisA, which limits their generalizability to more diverse or challenging settings, and (2) methods with stronger initial (pretrained) performance tend to retain higher accuracy throughout continual adaptation.
-Regarding the first insight, methods such as MVFA, which demonstrate competitive performance in Scenario~1, exhibit significantly degraded results, particularly in pixel-level AP, when MVTec-AD and VisA datasets are excluded from the \textit{Base} classes \gu{and \textit{New} classes, as shown in Table~\ref{tab:scenario2}}.
+Regarding the first insight, methods such as MVFA, which demonstrate competitive performance in Scenario~1, exhibit significantly degraded results, particularly in pixel-level AP, when MVTec-AD and VisA datasets are excluded from the \textit{Base} and \textit{New} classes, as shown in Table~\ref{tab:scenario2_full}.
 In contrast, our proposed method consistently achieves robust performance across all evaluation scenarios.
-In our proposed setup, detecting the baseline categories is substantially more challenging than in conventional benchmarks, as shown in Table~\ref{tab:base classes}.
-Under this setting, VLM-based methods demonstrate significantly stronger performance compared to methods explicitly designed for continual learning.
-This discrepancy can be attributed to the limited detection capability of existing continual anomaly detection methods, even at their initial stage, a factor closely tied to the second insight discussed earlier.
+Regarding the second insight, VLM-based methods demonstrate significantly stronger performance compared to methods explicitly designed for continual learning.
+This discrepancy can be attributed to the limited detection capability of existing continual anomaly detection methods, even at their initial stage.
 Consequently, these methods face greater difficulty in adapting to new incoming categories.
 Although the forgetting measure (FM) of continual learning-based methods appears lower than that of VLM-based methods, this is likely due to their poor initial detection performance rather than effective forgetting mitigation.